monokarp/tetragons/README.md

 # tetragons
 A test task for an interview

+Server stores data in local filesystem with an attached volume

-To run with docker:
+To run in containers:
 `docker compose up`

-To run apps separately:
+To run dev versions locally:
 `npm i` to install dependencies
 `npx nx serve server` - backend
 `npx nx serve tetragons` - frontend